 Interest rate risk is the impact that changes in interest rates could have on the Company's earnings and liabilities.
-In the normal course of business, the Company is not exposed to interest rate fluctuations because it has no interest bearing debt as at December 31, 2014 and invested cash is short-term in nature.
+In the normal course of business, the Company's exposure to interest rate risk is low due to the fact that the amounts outstanding are insignificant.

-18. Segmented Information
+19. Segmented Information